Niko Moon

-Niko Moon (born Nicholas Cowan; September 20, 1982) is an American country pop singer and songwriter signed to RCA Nashville.
+Niko Moon (born Nicholas Cowan; September 20, 1982) is an American country pop singer and songwriter formerly signed to RCA Nashville.
 He has written songs for Dierks Bentley, Zac Brown Band, Rascal Flatts, and Morgan Wallen.
 He was also a member of the group Sir Rosevelt with Zac Brown and Ben Simonetti.

 Background

-Nicholas Cowan is originally from Tyler, Texas but relocated to Douglasville, Georgia, when he was 10.
-His father, a truck driver and his mother, a waitress, introduced Niko to the works of artists like John Prine and Patty Griffin.
+Nicholas Cowan is originally from Tyler, Texas, but relocated to Douglasville, Georgia, when he was 10.
+His father, a truck driver, and his mother, a waitress, introduced Niko to the works of artists like John Prine and Patty Griffin.
 He started out as a drummer after seeing his father play.
 His father was also a musician and gave up being a touring drummer when Niko was born.

 Career

-Niko Moon first found success as a co-writer on songs for the Zac Brown Band, including “Heavy Is the Head”, “Homegrown”, “Beautiful Drug", "Keep Me in Mind", and "Loving You Easy”.
-He also co-produced the Zac Brown Band albums Jekyll+Hyde and Welcome Home, and co-wrote the song “Back To Life” for Rascal Flatts along with Cary Barlowe, Shay Mooney, and Fred Wilhelm.
+Niko Moon first found success as a co-writer on songs for the Zac Brown Band, including “Heavy Is the Head,” “Homegrown,” “Beautiful Drug," and "Loving You Easy,” as well as "Keep Me in Mind" and "Island Song" credited as Nic Cowan.
+He also co-produced the Zac Brown Band albums Jekyll + Hyde and Welcome Home, and co-wrote the song “Back To Life” for Rascal Flatts along with Cary Barlowe, Shay Mooney, and Fred Wilhelm.
 He appeared on Colt Ford’s album Every Chance I Get on the track "Waste Some Time" with Nappy Roots.